GerardBevere/A03/readme.md

 Step 4: In the quick setup, click "creating a new file" and name your file or import external files to start coding!

+How to use Visual studio code:

+1. Download visual studio code https://code.visualstudio.com/download
+2. Open it and complete the setup wizard with your preferences.
+3.

 Part 2: